EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Evaluation

 \subsection{Machine Translation}

 FLORES-200 is an evaluation benchmark for translation tasks with 204 language pairs involving English and thus 408 translation directions, with a particular focus on low-resource languages.
-We assess all language models by adopting a 3-shot evaluation approach with the prompt:
+We assess all language models by adopting a 3-shot evaluation approach with the prompt in \Cref{sec:prompt_mt}.
 The performance is measured by BLEU~\citep{papineni-etal-2002-bleu} and chrF++~\citep{popovic-2015-chrf} implemented in \texttt{sacrebleu}~\citep{post-2018-call}.
 The BLEU score is calculated with the \texttt{flores200} tokenizer applied to the texts and chrF++ uses word order 2.
 The choice of \texttt{flores200} tokenization ensures that languages that do not have a whitespace delimiter can be evaluated at the (sub-)word level.
-For reproducibility, we attach the BLEU and chrF++ signatures.\footnote{BLEU: nrefs:1|case:mixed|eff:no|tok:flores200|smooth:exp|version:2.4.2}$^{,}$\footnote{chrF++: nrefs:1|case:mixed|eff:yes|nc:6|nw:2|space:no|version:2.4.2}
+For reproducibility, we attach the BLEU and chrF++ signatures.\footnote{The BLEU signature is nrefs:1|case:mixed|eff:no|tok:flores200|smooth:exp|version:2.4.2; the chrF++ signature is nrefs:1|case:mixed|eff:yes|nc:6|nw:2|space:no|version:2.4.2}

 \Cref{tab:flores200-x-eng} presents the average X-to-English (X-Eng) translation results.\footnote{We mark BLOOMZ with a ${\dag}$ because it has used FLORES in its instruction tuning data; we mark MaLA-500 with a ${\ddag}$ because it has used FLORES in its training data but with source and target sides split.
 Besides, as a remark, Tower, LLaMAX, and our EMMA-500 have intentionally used parallel data (not FLORES) in the training stage.} Our EMMA-500 model outperforms all other models on average.
 We achieve the best performance across all language settings, except for high-resource languages where our model slightly lags behind Llama 3/3.1, Gemma 7B, and LlaMAX 7B Alpaca.
 In the English-to-X (Eng-X) translation direction, as shown in \Cref{tab:flores200-eng-x}, the advantage of EMMA-500 is even more pronounced.
 We outperform all other models even in high-resource languages, and the advantage becomes more significant in lower-resource languages.
 Overall, we note that our model outperforms Tower models which are explicitly adjusted to perform translation tasks in high-resource languages.
 Further, the much larger margin between EMMA-500 and other models in Eng-X compared with X-Eng indicates that our EMMA-500 model is particularly good at generating non-English texts.